ericphanson/ExplicitImports.jl/README.md

 This can result in inaccurate results, such as false positives in `explicit_imports` and false negatives (or false positives) in `stale_explicit_imports`.

 This is essentially an inherent limitation of the approach used in this package.
 An alternate implementation using an `AbstractInterpreter` (like JET does) may be able to handle this (at the cost of increased complexity).

+### Need to load the package/module

+This implementation relies on `Base.which` to introspect which module any given name comes from, and therefore we need to load the module, not just inspect its source code.
+We can't solely use the source code because implicit imports are implicit -- which is part of the criticism of them in the first place, that the source file alone does not tell you where the names come from.

+In particular, this means it is hard to convert implicit imports to explicit as a formatting pass, for example.

+Given a running [language server](https://github.com/julia-vscode/LanguageServer.jl), however, I think it should be possible to query that for the information needed.